LaTribuWeb3/tokens-metadata-api/README.md

 ## Caching

-Token metadata is cached in memory for 24 hours to improve performance and reduce RPC calls.
+Token metadata is cached to a local file (`cache.json`) for 24 hours to improve performance and reduce RPC calls.

 ## Error Handling